Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

     });
 ```

 The akashController contract returns a creatorInvitation at the moment of its instantiation.
 The creatorInvitation is a zoe invitation that receives as offerHandler the watchAkashDeployment function.
+The akashController functions will be described as well on the next section.

 ```js
 const creatorInvitation = zcf.makeInvitation(